SiddharthaSarkar1/SiddharthaSarkar1/README.md

 **`Fullstack Developer`**

-- Hi, I'm Siddhartha 👋, a Software Engineer and Tech Enthusiast passionate about Coding, Web Development, Design, and and Artificial Intelligence 🤖.
-Currently learning everything 😅, building new projects, and growing from mistakes.
-Always exploring new tools and technologies.
+- Hi, I'm Siddhartha 👋, a Software Engineer and Tech Enthusiast passionate about Coding, Web Development, Design, and Artificial Intelligence 🤖.
+- Currently learning everything 😅, building new projects, and growing from mistakes.
+- Always exploring new tools and technologies.
 When not coding, you can find me painting or illustrating 🎨.
-Let's connect and build something amazing! 📧 mail.04.siddhartha@gmail.com
+- Let's connect and build something amazing! 📧 mail.04.siddhartha@gmail.com

 - ---